 Replacement roof and cladding system

-Once the safe removal of all the failed roof and cladding elements had been carried out, our team began the work of replacing the purlins, roof and cladding.
-A new, safer access system was installed to make it easier for any routine maintenance to be carried out.
+After the safe removal of all the failed roof and cladding elements, our team began the work of replacing the purlins, roof and cladding.
+We installed a new, safer access system to make it easier for any routine maintenance.

 As part of the replacement roof structure, we installed a new lightning protection system.
 The quality of the replacement roof and cladding was such that it helped insulate the building and reduced heat loss in winter.
 Overall the new roof was expected to save over £125,000 per annum in heating costs.
-As more and more businesses look for ways to reduce their environmental impact, the considerable reduction in heating costs must be signposted as a key outcome from this project.
+As more and more businesses look for ways to reduce their environmental impact, we must highlight the considerable reduction in heating costs must that was a key outcome from this project.